qrtt1/gradle-maven-metadata-cache-plugin/README.md

 # How to use it

+## For development

-I haven't publish this plugin if someone wants to verify it quickly can clone this repository into `buildSrc` directory.
+If someone wants to verify it quickly can clone this repository into `buildSrc` directory.
 Apply plugin:

 ```groovy
 apply plugin: org.qrtt1.gradle.MavenCacheRuleSource
 ```

+## For latest build

 Another way to get the built plugin is publishing the plugin at local maven repo: